Computing Crunch Power And The Simulation Hypothesis

 LIMITS TO GROWTH

-Still, Moore’s Law (computing crunch strength doubles each 18 to 24 months) can not go on indefinitely, and I wasn’t aware that I.T.
+Still, Moore’s Law (computing crunch strength doubles every 18 to 24 months) can not go on indefinitely, and I wasn’t aware that I.T.
 People have postulated that Moore’s Law should cross on “all the time.”
 That’s a piece of a stretch.

 John R. Wright